jiangsanity/cs4641-music-sentiment-analysis/index.md

 The goal of our project is to be able to accurately associate songs to certain emotions that span multiple levels of intensity from calming to exciting, sleepy to energetic, and positive to negative.
 This will help confirm correlations we see between musical features and emotions, such as minor key songs being generally more negative and high rhythm songs as more energetic.
 We also hope to see if performing sentiment analysis on instrumental features are more accurate than performing lyrical analysis.

 ## Discussion
 The best outcome is having a model that is able to measure levels of emotions given a certain song or playlist.
 We can then use our model to evaluate how accurate current music streaming platform playlists are.
 For example, Spotify and Apple Music both have pregenerated platform playlists for workouts and studying.
 We could evaluate how successful these platforms are at creating their playlists and potentially suggest removal/additions to increase a playlist's performance.
-Our tool could also be utlizied to analyze personal/community generated playlist.
+Our tool could also be utilized to analyze personal/community generated playlist.

 Our applications could stretch far beyond just songs.
 We could apply our model to films by looking at the effectiveness of the background music of a scene in invoking a certain emotion.
 Marketers could use such a model to determine what song/tracks should be used in trailers or product commercials.